ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Report by Áine Phelan and Patrick Healy

 ### Context
-Patrick and I participated in Melbourne’s first [Datathon for Social Good](https://www.ourcommunity.com.au/datathon), serving [Community Hubs Australia](https://www.communityhubs.org.au/) (CHA), a not-for-profit organisation that helps build social cohesion Australia-wide, particularly amongst the migrant community.
+Patrick and I participated in Melbourne’s first [Datathon for Social Good](https://www.ourcommunity.com.au/datathon), serving [Community Hubs Australia](https://www.communityhubs.org.au/) (CHA), a not-for-profit organisation which helps to build social cohesion Australia-wide, particularly amongst the migrant community.

 Community Hubs and their programs are gateways that engage and support migrant women with young children.
 There are already dozens of Hubs in operation, and future plans to expand.
 Hubs are hosted in schools to provide a range of activities for children and adults, such as English lessons, maternal and child health, and playgroups.
-They provide welcoming places for migrant families, particularly mothers of young children, to come and connect.
+They provide welcoming places for migrant families, especially mothers of young children, to come and connect.

-The hihgly motivating challenge in this datathon was be to use provided data to learn more about the activities and impacts of Community Hubs.
+The highly motivating challenge in this datathon was to use provided data to learn more about the activities and impacts of Community Hubs.

 ### Data
 The original repostitory can be found [here](https://gitlab.com/mechakozai/datathon-social-good).

-### Internal Track
+### Problem Statement
 Out team chose the Internal Data track challenge.
 Our challenge was to use internal organisational data to answer questions such as, _"What is a ‘typical’ hub and what is an ‘outlier’?"_

 In addition to the above prompt, we were encouraged to be as creative as we liked, should any we see any other way of using the data to help CHA ongoing.

 ### Scope
 Our report is comprised of 2 main parts: